deadmau224/Mood-Based-Recommendation-System/README.md

 - Changelog v2.2:<br />
 1. Trained ML model to recognize emotions.
 This ML model has an efficiency of 74.91% and works on DenseNet121 framework.
 It was trained at 30 epochs with batch size 32.
 I picked the 17th epoch since it had the highest efficiency.
 2. Made a few changes in the code to delete generated image.

+- Changelog v2.3:<br />
+Trained ML model to recognize emotions.
+This ML model has an efficiency of 75.18% and works on DenseNet121 framework.
+It was trained at 50 epochs with batch size 32.
+I picked the 36th epoch since it had the highest efficiency.